Joe Burrow Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Recent Performances

-- Last week against the Chiefs, Burrow went 23-for-38 (60.5 percent) for 250 yards, throwing two touchdowns with one interception.
+- In last week's outing against the Chiefs, Burrow threw for yards while completing 60.5 percent of his passes, throwing two touchdowns with one interception.

-- He also added 25 yards on five carries, averaging five yards per carry .
+- He also carried the ball five times for 25 yards, averaging five yards per carry on the ground.

-- Burrow has thrown for 842 yards (280.7 ypg) on 75-of-109 passing with four touchdowns and two interceptions over his last three games.
+- Burrow has thrown for 842 yards (280.7 ypg) to lead Cincinnati, completing 68.8% of his passes and collecting four touchdown passes and two interceptions over his last three appearances.

 Burrow's Cincinnati Teammates